scardonac/qr_code_detection/README.md

-# QR Detection using YOLO
+# QR Code Detection using YOLO

 This project implements a **QR code detection** system using the **YOLOv8n** model along with a simple frontend built in **Streamlit**.
 The system is capable of detecting QR codes in images, extracting their content, and drawing bounding boxes around the detected QR codes.